patvong224/patvong224/README.md

 - 📚 Data Science Student at the University of Illinois at Chicago
 - 👀 I’m interested in python, machine learning, artificial intelligence, data science, and data analytics.
 - 🌱 I’m currently learning Machine Learning and the basics of Data Science.
-- 📫 You can reach me through my email!
+- 📫 You can reach me through my email at patvong224@gmail.com!

 🧠 Currently possess knowlege in:
 - C++, Java, JavaScript, R, and SAS